Use Data Lake Tools for Visual Studio to connect to Azure HDInsight and run Apache Hive queries

 You can also use Data Lake Tools for Visual Studio to see what’s inside a Hive job.
 Data Lake Tools for Visual Studio collects and surfaces the Yarn logs of certain Hive jobs.

-From Server Explorer, navigate to Azure > HDInsight and select your cluster.
-This will be the starting point in Server Explorer for the sections to follow.
+From Server Explorer, choose Azure > HDInsight and select your cluster.
+This node is the starting point in Server Explorer for the sections to follow.

 All HDInsight clusters have a default sample Hive table called

-From your cluster, navigate to Hive Databases > default > hivesampletable.
+From your cluster, choose Hive Databases > default > hivesampletable.

 Right-click hivesampletable, and select View Top 100 Rows.
-This is equivalent to running the following Hive query by using the Hive ODBC driver:
+The list of 100 results appears in the Hive Table: hivesampletable window.
+This action is equivalent to running the following Hive query by using the Hive ODBC driver:

 SELECT * FROM hivesampletable LIMIT 100